Goto Main Content

 Article 39

 If a Resident Certificate, Alien Resident Certificate, Alien Permanent Resident Certificate, or Immigration Service Registration Certificate of the Taiwan Area, issued by the Act or the Enforcement Rules, is damaged or lost, a replacement or a reissue shall be valid for a period no longer than the remaining valid period of the original certificate.
-A replacement or a reissue shall be applied by submitting the following documents:
+A replacement or a reissue shall be applied for by submitting the following documents:

-2. Documents proving that the application is qualified; and
+2. Documents proving that the application is qualified;

 3. Affidavit regarding the damaged or lost certificate.